Health and Safety

 Study Abroad Health Insurance Providers:

-The KU OSA does not endorse any particular insurance company.
+Study Abroad & Global Engagement does not endorse any particular insurance company.
 This list is provided to assist your investigations.

 Associated Insurance Plans International (AIP)

 1-877-758-4391 or 1-904-758-4391